CloudyBug/Enigmatic_Cyber_Challenge/README.md

 ## Walkthrough
 The user should take the python decrypter and modify it to brute force through settings, using the crib provided to find the correct setting.
-See example program for a demonstration of how this could be done.
+See DecrypterBrute.py for a demonstration of how this could be done.